 Education Officer, Health Service Executive Mid-West Drug & Alcohol Service.

 Dr. Sancha Power is an Education Officer with the Health Service Executive Mid-West Drug & Alcohol Service.
 Sancha is responsible for the design, development and implementation of the “Lets Learn about Drugs and Alcohol Together” (LLADAT) post primary projects.
-Sancha, a qualified science teacher, completed a Doctorate in the University of Limerick on Educational Change and Development for the 21st Century classroom in 2012, and is currently the Course Leader on the Diploma in Drug and Alcohol Studies in the School of Education at the University of Limerick.
+Sancha, a qualified science teacher, completed a Doctorate in the University of Limerick on Educational Change and Development for the 21st Century classroom in 2012.

 Regional Co-Ordinator, Health Service Executive Mid-West Drug & Alcohol Service.